-(1) An action is to be brought in the court having jurisdiction of the respondent's seat or place of service.
-If the subject matter of the dispute consists in acts of the respondent's regional branch or official, or the harm caused by such acts or the consequences of such acts, the action is to be brought in the court having jurisdiction of the seat of the regional branch or the place of service of the official.

-(2) When several courts have jurisdiction of an administrative matter, the action may be brought in the court of the applicant's choosing.
+- (1) An action is to be brought in the court having jurisdiction of the respondent's seat or place of service.
+If the subject matter of the dispute consists in acts of the respondent's regional branch or official, or the harm caused by such acts or the consequences of such acts, the action is to be brought in the court having jurisdiction of the seat of the regional branch or the place of service of the official. - (2) When several courts have jurisdiction of an administrative matter, the action may be brought in the court of the applicant's choosing.

-§8.
+§ 8.
 Extraordinary jurisdiction

-(1) If a matter concerns a challenge to both a preliminary administrative act and the conclusive administrative act founded on the preliminary one, the action must be brought in the court having jurisdiction in relation to the conclusive administrative act.

-(2) If a matter concerns a challenge to one respondent's administrative act and to another respondent's administrative measure undertaken in relation to the first respondent's administrative act, including an opinion, endorsement or executory measure of the other respondent, the action must be brought in the court having jurisdiction in relation to the administrative act.

-(3) In the case that the action in a matter contests an administrative act or measure and, at the same time, the decision made on a challenge filed against the act or measure, or any other ruling made in pre-action proceedings in the case, such action must be brought in the court having jurisdiction in relation to the initial administrative act or measure.

-(4) In the case of a service dispute, the action must be brought in the court having jurisdiction of the location of the place of service.

-(5) A person deprived of his or her liberty must bring his or her action in the court having jurisdiction of the place of his or her detention.

-(6) An action which names the Tax and Customs Board as the respondent is brought in the court having jurisdiction of the location of the residence or seat of the applicant.
-[RT I, 25.10.2012, 1 - entry into force 01.12.2012]
+- (1) If the matter concerns a challenge to both a preliminary administrative act and the conclusive administrative act founded on the preliminary one, the action must be brought in the court having jurisdiction in relation to the conclusive administrative act. - (2) If the matter concerns a challenge to one respondent's administrative act and to another respondent's administrative measure undertaken in relation to the first respondent's administrative act, including an opinion, endorsement or executory measure of the other respondent, the action must be brought in the court having jurisdiction in relation to the administrative act. - (3) In the case that the action in the matter contests an administrative act or measure and, at the same time, the decision made on a challenge filed against the act or measure, or any other order made in pre-action proceedings in the case, such action must be brought in the court having jurisdiction in relation to the initial administrative act or measure. - (4) In the case of a service dispute, the action must be brought in the court having jurisdiction of the location of the place of service. - (5) A person deprived of his or her liberty must bring his or her action in the court having jurisdiction of the place of his or her detention. - (6) An action which names the Tax and Customs Board or the Social Insurance Board as the respondent is brought in the court having jurisdiction of the location of the residence or seat of the applicant.
+[RT I, 28.11.2017, 1 entry into force 01.01.2018]